michaelwknott/michaelwknott.github.io/content/modulo.md

 next_available_front = -1
 ```

 However, Python's modulo implementation means `next_available_front = -1 % 10` evaluates to 9.
 This didn't initially cause any issues due to the ability to use negative indexing with Python lists. `data[9]` and `data[-1]` both point to the same element in a list containing 10 elements.
 However, issues arose when I wanted to implement a method in the Deque class to resize the list.
 The incorrect mental model of how the modulo operator works resulted in unexpected behaviour when repopulating the resized list.
-To avoid the same mistake in the future I've included

 ## Python Modulo Implementation